 Quick-paced sessions that are participant lead.
 Attendees share ideas and gather new ones as they introduce previously implemented visuals, manipulatives, apps, and/or models of evidence-based strategies and positive promising practices in an energetic and upbeat tempo.
 Within given topic areas, participants will share details about the strategy, the features and components, how it supports individuals, why it is useful or beneficial, and how it can be transferable and used by those in attendance.

-Panel – an interactive group of presenters who share ideas, viewpoints, and experiences on key topics and issues.
-Panel session are designed to cultivate increased understanding and advance knowledge on a particular subject through the sharing of different perspectives.
-Panel session rooms feature a relaxed setting with four chairs in the front of the room.
-Questions and comments from the audience are welcome.
+An interactive group of presenters who represent differing viewpoints or experiences on key topics and issues.
+Panel sessions are designed to cultivate increased understanding and advance knowledge on a particular subject through the generated interaction among the panelists.
+Questions from the audience maybe submitted in writing or asked in real time.
+Panel session rooms feature a relaxed setting with four chairs or stools in the front of the room.

-Hands-on Interactive – an exploration and manipulation of technology, materials, and/or resources.
-These sessions encourage audience participation and engagement with concepts, ideas, role plays, and implementation strategies to better understand and make practical application of session content.
-Rooms feature round tables to provide more surface area for manipulatives and to encourage small group interaction.
+An exploration and manipulation of technology, materials, and/or resources.
+These sessions use activities and small table groups to encourage audience participation and engagement with concepts, ideas, role plays, and implementation strategies to better understand and make practical application of session content.

-Learning Lab - a hands-on, technology-based environment for discovering and practicing new skills and techniques with a variety of software and technology products.
+A hands-on technology-based environment for discovering and practicing new skills and techniques with a variety of software and technology products.
 The Learning Lab is BYOT (bring your own technology) and is facilitated by content experts.
+A handful of networked laptops and iPads may be available for use.
 An overview of tools and resources will be accompanied by active demonstrations where participants get to explore and practice what they learn as they go.